shadowridgedev/vget/docs/YouTube.md

 1) vget open html video page https://www.youtube.com/watch?v=sPKtTIckdkc and extract download links

-2) then vget pass url to wget library which does actual download.
+2) then vget pass url to [wget](https://github.com/axet/wget) library which does actual download.

 YouTube have simple server structure.
-Main http server, which handles http requests and how you html pages.
-And CDN servers, which handles video files.
+Main http server, which handles http requests and generate your html page.
+And CDN servers, which handles video files requests from youtube html5 player.

 After you request html video page html server generate a page with randomly selected CDN servers and return it to the user.
 Depend on CDN server it may have different software installed, and handle video urls different.